[Note]Introduction to Software Testing

 In the The Art of Software Testing (see reference below), Myers lists 10 principles of software testing.
 In this section, we will discuss three of these principles, as they are related to the psychology of software testing.

-Principle 1 --- A necessary part of a test case is a definition of the expected output or result.
+Principle 1 --- A necessary part of a test case is a definition of

 This means that a test case is not just an input.
 Before we run the test, we must also know what the expected output should be.
 It is not sufficient to run the test, see the output, and only then decide whether that output is correct.